 A

-At this all-in-one family fun destination, buying …… activities, such as castle, riding horses, feeding fish, picking …… workshop.
+At this all-in-one family fun destination, buying an admission ticket will allow you to choose from a wide range of activities, such as playing on a bouncy castle, riding horses, feeding fish, picking vegetables and mushrooms, or taking part in a workshop.

 Go Green Farm